tcdevs/bs-custom-btns/README.md

 Howto use it
 -------------

-Add/import the css file to your own bootstrap and use the new clas names togehter with the standard "btn" classes.
+Add/import the css file to your own bootstrap and use the new class name(s) together with the standard "btn" classes.

 Developers
 -------------